 - Interpersonal dynamics in the startup environment

-- Background in statistics
+- Background in statistics, experience with spreadsheets recommended.

 - An undergraduate degree with a GPA of 3.0 or equivalent